sky-uk/etcd-bootstrap/README.md

 Bootstrap etcd nodes in the cloud. `etcd-bootstrap` takes care of setting up etcd to automatically join existing clusters and create new ones if necessary.

-It's intended for use with AWS Auto Scaling groups and etcd2.
+It's intended for use with etcd2 and one of:
+  * An AWS Auto Scaling group; or
+  * A vSphere server

 ## aws-etcd container

-etcd2 container that bootstraps in AWS.
+etcd2 container that bootstraps in the cloud.
 Run it the same as the etcd container:

     docker run skycirrus/aws-etcd-v2.3.7 -h # lists all the etcd options